Dallas Mystery Writers

 to writers of all genres from mystery to romance to speculative fiction and all

 points in between.
-If you want to write, or write better, you are welcome to
+If you want to write or write better, you are welcome to

-attend any of our regular workshops.
+attend any of our regular meetings.

 Zoom